richardcocks/richardcocks.github.io/2025-03-24-PasswordGen.md

 Okay, well that's a bit of a performance regression.
 We'd need to understand the trade-offs of using the full character set vs the reduced character set with better performance.

 At this point we can drop benchmarking the "weak" version entirely.
 We now have  a secure version that has feature parity with the original while also being faster than the original code.

-The most optimised vulnerable version is much faster of course, but [there are even faster weak generators](https://xkcd.com/221/).
+I'll be using `GetItemsSecure` as the baseline for benchmarks going forward.

 There's a couple of final performance tweaks we can try, but before we do, we should address the third bullet point on the list of problems with the original co-pilot code.